What is Interlibrary Loan (ILL)?

-Requests are placed using the quick link ILL on the library's homepage.
-A link to Interlibrary Loan is available from the library’s Web site under Talk to Me - Get it for Me from the library's homepage.
-You must first create a user account to use interlibrary loan by logging in with your St. Edward's University username and password.
+Requests are placed using the Quick Links--> ILL on the library's homepage.
+Log in with your St. Edward's University username and password.
+To create a new request, click on the Create button, and then choose from Article, Book, or Other (Thesis, Report).
 For each request, supply full & accurate bibliographic information.
 Requests are processed in the order in which they are received.
 If your interlibrary loan request form lacks complete or correct information, the request may be delayed or cancelled.
 If you request more than 10 items in one day, we will process them over a period of days so that all interlibrary users are served in a timely manner.

 Check the due date printed on the label of your borrowed item or check your Library account.

 Because ILL books are owned by other libraries, the lending library determines the due date.
 This date will vary according to the policy of the lending library.
 We can sometimes request one single renewal of no more than two weeks.
 The lending library decides whether or not to allow the renewal.

 You may request a renewal by logging into your Interlibrary Loan account and clicking "Checked Out Items" or by emailing email@example.com at least three days in advance of the due date.
 You will be notified of the lending library's response either by phone or email.
 Some items may not be renewed: items marked "No Renewal"; items that have already been renewed once; and overdue items.